Rheinmetall: 2000 and onward

 In 2000, Rheinmetall's Executive Board decided to concentrate on defence technology, automotive technology and electronics.
 Subsequently, it sold off multiple subsidiaries.
-In 2004, the focus on the defence technology divisions was largely completed.
+By 2004, the focus on the defence technology divisions was largely completed.

 In 2003, Rheinmetall Landsysteme delivered the first new Marder 1A5 mine-protected infantry fighting vehicle.
 To develop the new Puma infantry fighting vehicle for the Bundeswehr, Rheinmetall Landsysteme and Krauss-Maffei Wegmann set up the joint venture PSM GmbH, in which both companies hold a 50 per cent stake.
 In the Defence Technology division, Rheinmetall W&M GmbH was merged with Mauser-Werke Oberndorf Waffensysteme GmbH, Buck Neue Technologien GmbH and Pyrotechnik Silberhütte GmbH to form the new Rheinmetall Waffe Munition GmbH.
 Rheinmetall cooperated with Rafael Ltd. and Diehl Munitionssysteme GmbH for missile manufacturing contracts.

 In 2005, Rheinmetall Landsysteme became a co-partner in the newly founded Heeresinstandsetzungslogistik (HIL).
 The company is responsible for the maintenance of selected vehicles and weapon systems of the German Army.

 In 2008, Rheinmetall acquired the armour manufacturer Stork PWV from the Dutch conglomerate Stork, taking over a share of the production of Boxer armored vehicles, which were developed for the Bundeswehr and the Dutch army.

 In May 2010, Rheinmetall and MAN founded the joint company Rheinmetall MAN Military Vehicles (RMMV).
 This created a full-range supplier in the market for wheeled military vehicles, covering the complete range of protected and unprotected transport, command and functional vehicles for international armed forces.
 Rheinmetall holds a 51 per cent stake in the company and MAN 49 per cent.
 Between 2010 and 2011, Rheinmetall acquired the German activities of Verseidag Ballistic Protection.
 In February 2011, Rheinmetall increased its stake in ADS Gesellschaft für aktive Schutzsysteme.

 In 2012, KSPG took over the plain bearing manufacturing activities of Kirloskar Oil Engines Ltd (KOEL) in Pune, India.

 In January 2012, Rheinmetall and Cassidian combined their activities in the field of unmanned aerial systems and cargo loading systems in a joint venture.
 Cassidian holds 51 percent and Rheinmetall 49 percent of the shares in the newly founded Rheinmetall Airborne Systems GmbH.
 In May 2012, the automotive sector streamlined its organizational structure.
 KSPG's previous six business units were bundled into three divisions: Hardparts, Mechatronics and Motorservice.

+In 2019 the Rheinmetall BAE Systems Land joint venture was formed to manufacture Boxer and Challenger 3 vehicles for the British Army.